awsdocs/amazon-route53-docs/doc_source/routing-to-ec2-instance.md

    1. In the bottom pane, on the **Description** tab, get the value of **Elastic IPs**\.

-      If you didn't associate an Elastic IP with the instance, get the value of **Public IP**\.
+      If you didn't associate an Elastic IP with the instance, get the value of **IPv4 Public IP**\.

 1. Open the Route 53 console at [https://console\.aws\.amazon\.com/route53/](https://console.aws.amazon.com/route53/)\.

-1. In the navigation pane, choose **Hosted Zones**\.
+1. In the navigation pane, choose **Hosted zones**\.

-1. Choose the name of the hosted zone for the domain name that you want to use to route traffic to your EC2 instance\.
+1. Choose the name of the hosted zone that matches the name of the domain that you want to route traffic for\.

 1. Choose **Create Record Set**\.